UrbanAnalyst/docs/src/example.md

 including walking and cycling.

-Paris has done a great job of providing bicycle infrastructure in the inner city regions, and notably of proactively creating bicycle infrastructure in regions of social disadvantage.
+Paris has done a great job of providing bicycle infrastructure in the inner city regions, and notably of proactively enhancing or creating bicycle infrastructure in regions of social disadvantage.

 Contrasts with Berlin nevertheless emphasise a couple of aspects which Paris could focus on improving.
 The most notable of these is the index of